 The knee cartilage and ligament problems that adults have are rare in children except older teenagers, but these are the problems that parents will often be concerned about.
 The common injuries in children are patello-femoral and physeal (type I and II distal femoral; ligament avulsions of the upper tibia).
 Articular damage, such as osteochondral fractures, can occur during a patello-femoral injury.

 Boys are more often affected by Osgood-Schlatter’s Disease.
 This is a sport or dance related inflammation of the tibial tuberosity and can be quite troublesome.
-Most affected children will choose to carry on with the provocative sport in spite of symptoms; the pain and swelling are usually at their worst after the game – the so-called hangover pain.
+Many affected children will choose to carry on with the provocative sport in spite of symptoms; the pain and swelling are usually at their worst after the game – the so-called hangover pain.
 The child points exactly to the swollen tibial tuberosity and the exquisite tenderness here is the only sign on examination.
 Hip and knee examination is otherwise normal.
 Symptomatic treatment is all that is required.
 There are several other similar conditions, affecting for example the heel or the in-step of the foot, or the pelvis just above the hip joint.

 205-209 Great Portland Street

 164-178 Cromwell Rd